What Makes Me a Runner

 “Running is fun,” they say.
 As crazy as it sounds, I agree!
 In the past eight months, I have run almost 600 miles.
 Every mile has taught me a lot about running and a lot more about myself.

 For the first month, I ran two or three miles at a time.
 My pace was decent and my legs were sore.
 Then, I started to increase my mileage.
-First five miles, then six, and then seven and a half.
+First 5 miles, then 6, and then 7.5.
 After each one of those milestones I felt unstoppable, like I had accomplished the unimaginable.

 I realized that being able to run a mile at a certain pace or hold it for a certain distance doesn’t make me a runner.
 Having to stop and slow down when my blood sugar is low or drink way more water than any other runner because my blood sugar is high doesn’t make me any less of a runner.